Jobhdez/jobhdez.github.io/_posts/2024-01-17-how-to-deploy-lisp.md

 I have been programming server side programs with Lisp and the Hunchentoot web server for a while.
 I am writing this blog post as a future reminder for myself and help anybody out there with the basics.

-The way I managed to deploy my lisp server was by using docker and building the image within the EC2 instance.
-Once you run the image you just navigate to the EC2 instance's public IP and you will see your server there.
+The way I managed to deploy my Lisp server was by using docker and building the image within the EC2 instance.
+Once you run the image you  navigate to the EC2 instance's public IP and you will see your server there.

 But some disclaimers: